 For the size of the town, public transportation in Norwood is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Norwood, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Norwood in 2010 was $40,197, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $160,788 for a family of four.
+The per capita income in Norwood in 2018 was $45,102, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $180,408 for a family of four.
 However, Norwood contains both very wealthy and poor people as well.

 Norwood is a somewhat ethnically-diverse town.
 The people who call Norwood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norwood residents report their race to be White, followed by Asian.
-Important ancestries of people in Norwood include Italian, English, German, and French .
+The greatest number of Norwood residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Norwood include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Norwood is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.